luisparravicini/meet-kong/README.md

 - You can't go down a ladder.
 - When the screen is drawing the input is enabled.
 - You can't die, so the lives counter is just aesthetics.
-- Barrels doesn't kill you.
+- Barrels don't kill you.
 - When you get to the top, there's no logic to chat with Kong 😞.